 Run the action, operate all controls, and focus on how everything feels and sounds.

 New shooters might not have the frame of reference for really sensing the moans and groans of their new blaster but experienced shooters will.

 No matter who you are, any obvious hitches, hiccups, grinding, freezing or lack of function is an immediately detectable red flag.
 Better you find out now than on the firing line or, worse, in a fight.

 No matter what kind of gun you have, it won’t do much good if you cannot keep it loaded and firing.
-That process can me made drastically easier with the right stuff, namely magazines for your semi-autos of all kinds, speedloaders and speed strips for your revolvers, shell caddies for shotguns and so forth.
+That process can be made drastically easier with the right stuff, namely magazines for your semi-autos of all kinds, speedloaders and speed strips for your revolvers, shell caddies for shotguns, and so forth.

 5 – Test Fire It